Santhoshsiva97/user-management-cli-app/README.md

 ## Description
 User management CLI app in Node.js.
 * The Application help to manage the users list and addresses locally in JSON format.
-* Follow the below setup steps.
+* Clone the repo and follow the below setup steps.

 ## Project Setup